richardartoul/nola/README.md

 ## Roadmap

-1. Write an FDB or Tigris backed registry implementation.
-2. Fix the KV interface to be transactional.
+1. Fix the KV interface to be transactional.
-3. See #TODOs.
+2. See #TODOs.

 ## Benchmarks